open5e/open5e/source/monsters/tome-of-beasts/G/ghouls/imperial-ghoul.rst

 **Claws.** *Melee Weapon Attack:* +5 to hit, reach, one target. *Hit:*
 17 (4d6 + 3) slashing damage.
 If the target is a creature other
-than an elf or undead, it must succeed on a DC 11 Constitution saving throw or be paralyzed for 1 minute.
+than an elf or undead, it must succeed on a DC 11 Constitution saving throw or be :ref:`srd:paralyzed` for 1 minute.
 The target repeats the saving throw at the end of each of its turns, ending the effect on itself on a success.